loianebc/learning_behave/README.md

 ```
-$ python
+$ python --version
 ```

-If you have a version bellow 3.0, download the newest version on: https://www.python.org/downloads/
+If you have a version bellow 3.11.2, download the newest version on: https://www.python.org/downloads/

 Execute the following command to install behave with pip: